There might be several reasons you need to check Bitlocker status, and you have landed on this blog post:

 Bitlocker uses 128-bit encryption by default but can be changed to 256-bit encryption.

 With Windows 10 1903, Microsoft changed its recommendation from 256-bit encryption to 128-bit encryption.
-The reason for this being that customers had reported performance issues and Microsoft could see no reason for keeping the 256-bit encryption recommendation.
+This is because customers had reported performance issues and, Microsoft could see no reason for keeping the 256-bit encryption recommendation.

 Now with SSDs, this long wait is gone, and you can safely encrypt all free space.